-To be eligible for funding, an Applicant must be able to demonstrate to the satisfaction of ARENA that the Project described in the application (see ITS Guidelines item 3.4):
+To be eligible for funding, an Applicant must be able to demonstrate to the satisfaction of ARENA that the Project described in the application (see NIT Guidelines item 3.4):

-- a. addresses the Scope 1 and/or Scope 2 emissions of an existing Industrial Activity;3 - b. has the potential to contribute to the Program objectives; - c. does not include research (Technology Readiness Level (TRL4) 1-3); - d. has not received (or is currently under assessment) for funding from any of the other PRF funding streams (STS or CICEI); and - e. meets any other requirements specified in the relevant Program Focus Areas or Funding Announcement.
+- a. addresses the Scope 1 and/or Scope 2 emissions of an existing or planned Industrial Activity2; - b. has the potential to contribute to the Program Objectives; - c. does not include research (Technology Readiness Level (TRL3) 1-3); and - d. meets any other requirements as specified in any Funding Announcement.